 During the month of May I had the honour to be one of Julia Breckenreid's mentees in a program sponsored by Koyama Press Provides (link).

 I'm working on a short comic about constantly moving and then getting stuck, to be published in an anthology later this year.

-10: Last year I had the pleasure to collaborate with the charity Open Past in a project which provides free colouring sheets around the theme "what makes us human – caring for and helping others".
+10: Last year I had the pleasure to collaborate with the charity Open Past, in a project that provides free colouring sheets around the theme "what makes us human – caring for and helping others".
 I illustrated a nursing home for elderly with severe dementia and an ancient configuration of a Sami reindeer village, which you can download for free (link).

 09: Toco - The Tokyo Collective was featured in the March 2021 issue of Connect magazine.
 Thanks a lot to Jessica Craven for the article (link).